New York Major Publishers |

 offer alternative publishing opportunities for published and non-published

-But ultimately, it's a book deal with the The Sister Five Publishers (and technically, one of their many imprints) that your literary agent should first attempt to chase on your behalf.
+But ultimately, it's a book deal with the The Sister Five Publishers (and technically, one of their many imprints) that your literary agent should attempt to chase—first and foremost—on your behalf.

 It's the Sister Five who have the deep pockets to pay the hefty six-figure advances, rent space on tables in Barnes and Noble to